Someone else is riding my moped. Is he insured?

 Insurer may not provide cover for younger drivers

-For younger drivers, the insurer may charge a higher excess, but the consequences may be even greater.
-The insurer can exclude damage caused by drivers younger than 25.
+For younger drivers, the insurer may charge a higher deductible, but the consequences can be even greater.
+The insurer may exclude claims caused by drivers under 25 years of age.
 In that case, the consequences of damage caused by a young driver are incalculable.
-The insurer does not pay out or recovers the damage they have paid out to the other party.
-Suppose, due to the accident, a pedestrian is permanently injured.
-The claims resulting from this are priceless.
+The insurer will not pay out or recover from you the damages they have paid out to the other party.
+Suppose the accident caused permanent bodily injury to a pedestrian.
+The resulting claims are priceless.
 So be very careful about lending to a younger person.

 What if the borrower damages the moped?

-In an accident, your moped can be severely damaged.
+An accident can severely damage your moped.
 If you are not insured for damage to your own vehicle, a problem arises.
 Who pays for the damage to your moped?
 Does the borrower have the money to compensate you financially?
-Is the borrower also willing to pay for the damage?
-So it remains to be seen whether you will be paid for the damage by the person to whom you lent the vehicle.
+Also, is the borrower willing to repay the damage?
+So it remains to be seen whether you will get the damage paid for by the person you lent the vehicle to.

-You can lend out a bicycle, but not a moped.
-In most cases, the moped insurance provides cover, but the risks are too great.
+You can lend a bicycle, but don't do that with a moped.
+In most cases, moped insurance provides coverage, but the risks are too great.